mochi-hpc/mochi-doc/docs/source/flock/01_intro.rst

 .. code-block:: console

-   spack install mochi-flock +bedrock
+   spack install mochi-flock +bedrock +mpi +python

-The :code:`+bedrock` variant will enable :ref:`Bedrock` support, which will be useful for spinning up a Flock provider without having to write code.
+The :code:`+bedrock` variant will enable :ref:`Bedrock` support, which will be useful for spinning up a Flock provider without having to write code. ``+mpi`` is used to enable bootstrapping from an MPI communicator. ``+python`` enables Flock's Python binding.
 The :code:`spack info mochi-flock` command can be used to show the list of variants available.